Perl5-Alien/Perl5-Alien-Documents/README.md

 Due to the mechanisms used for automated testing, especially by CPAN Testers, and due to the nature of this, automated testing of Alien::Base is difficult.
 That said, testing is of paramount importance, and every attempt should be made to have meaninful testing of Alien::Base itself as well as provide testing tools for dependent modules if possible.

+The master repository for all Perl5-Alien projects may be found at the Organization's GitHub page.

 (borrowed in large part from the Mojolicious project)